What is dual enrollment?

 - The student's high school must sign off on college enrollment

-- The student can only take up to 11 college units per term (unless in CCAP, then up to 15 units)
+- The student can only take up to 11 college units per term (unless in CCAP, then up to 15 units) with a maximum of 4 courses for the term

 - Students must complete the online Columbia College Application.
 You can access an application tutorial here .
 If you are a current high school student and have attended the college within the last three semesters you do not need to reapply.